itspablomontes/itspablomontes/README.md

 **`Full stack developer`**

-I'm an full-stack developer.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-I've always been fascinated by programming and I love solving problems,
+I'm a full-stack developer who loves bringing ideas to life through code.
+I handle everything from planning and design to solving real-world problems with practical solutions.
+Programming has always fascinated me, and I enjoy the challenge of figuring things out and making things work.

 - 🔭 I’m currently working on Bug Buster
 - 🌱 I’m currently learning Next.js and Node.js